emdgroup-liquid/liquid/src/liquid/components/ld-file-upload/readme.md

           method: 'POST',
           body: data,
         })
-        console.log('File uploaded')
-        // Fake progress, th file is being uploaded but the progress simulated here does not represent the actual progress for (const value of data.values()) {
+        // Fake progress, the file is being uploaded but the progress simulated here does not represent the actual progress for (const value of data.values()) {
           await delay(1000)
           updatedItem = uploadItems.find((item) => item.fileName === value.name)